BioinfoMachineLearning/MULTICOM4/README.md

 # **Some CASP16 Prediction Examples**

-H0215, A1B1, mNeonGreen with Bound Nanobody
+H0215, A1B1, mNeonGreen with Bound Nanobody (blue and red: Chains A and B of a predicted structure for Target H0215; brown: true structure)

 ![H0215](imgs/H0215.gif)